mikesart/graphicsmagick/www/security.rst

 capabilities and so untrusted parties should never be allowed to submit arbitrary requests into it.

+GraphicsMagick includes the ability to access arbitrary http and ftp URLs as well as local image, font, and SVG files.
+The SVG renderer supports read access to http and ftp URLs as well as local files according to the SVG specification.
+Since URLs and local file paths may be included in SVG files, untrusted SVG files may create a Server Side Request Forgery (`SSRF`_) vulnerability since URL requests are done by the computer executing the SVG, which may be in a realm of trust (e.g. inside the firewall and able to access "localhost" addresses).

-The GraphicsMagick project is continually striving to eliminate conditions in the software which might pose a risk for its users.
+The GraphicsMagick project is continually striving to eliminate conditions in the software which might pose a risk for its users while not constraining what its users may do with the software.

 Reporting Issues
 ----------------